loganhenson/laravel-elixir-angular-templatecache/readme.md

 This will scan your `resources/assets/js` directory for all .html files, and put a file named `templates.js` in the public directory

+Make sure you include this file after your angular module in instantiated, as it creates a run block.

 If you'd like to output to a different directory than `public/`..

 ```